Sashanksurya/discoverai-endee/README.md

 ---

-## 🧠 Project Overview
+## 🧠 Project Overview & Problem Statement

-DiscoverAI is a multi-agent AI system where a **Planner Agent** interprets the user's natural language request and refines it into an optimised semantic query, which a **Movie Agent** uses to search Endee, before a **Synthesis Agent** composes a natural-language recommendation response.
+Finding the right movie to watch is hard.
+Traditional keyword search fails to understand **mood, theme, and narrative style** — searching "dark thriller" returns everything tagged as thriller, not what actually *feels* dark and tense.

+**DiscoverAI** solves this using **semantic vector search**.
+Instead of matching keywords, it converts both movie descriptions and user queries into dense numerical vectors and finds movies that are *semantically closest* — meaning they share similar themes, tone, and narrative style — even if they share no common words.

+The system is built as a **multi-agent agentic workflow**:
+- A **Planner Agent** interprets what the user *really* means
+- A **Movie Agent** searches Endee's vector database semantically
+- A **Synthesis Agent** explains *why* each movie matches

+---

+## 🏗️ System Design & Technical Approach

 ### Architecture